CyEMI/slsf_randgen/+emi/Readme.md

 ### Delete dead block and directly connect predecessors and successors

-Issue: May change semantics in live path
+Issue: May change semantics in live (zombie) path

 Code: